Free UK Home Education Resource

 Review the Structure

-Study how attendance, subjects, and reflections are organised, then tailor the structure to suit your family and any local authority request.
+Study how the subject sections and activity examples are organised, then tailor the structure to suit your family and any local authority request.

 3